tensorspace/real/readme.md

 ![postman](/postman.png)
 The Flask application then parse the request body and extract the user's question.
 Then, the address is extracted from the question by regex pattern `[0-9]+\s([A-Z][a-zA-Z]]+)+(\s[A-Z][a-zA-Z]]+)*` i.e. an expression starting with street number and street name starting with capital letters.
+This is in compliance with most address format.
-The address is then queried in sqlite database and get the description for the address.
+The address is then queried in SQLite database and get the description for the address.
 Then we compose the prompt for OpenAI by combining the description of the property and the user's question.
 Response from OpenAI api will be return and looks like:
 ````